Himeji Castle: Design details

 Himeji Castle is the largest castle in Japan.
 It serves as an excellent example of prototypical Japanese castle architecture, containing many of the defensive and architectural features associated with Japanese castles.
 The curved walls of Himeji Castle are sometimes said to resemble giant fans (扇子, sensu), but the principal materials used in the structures are stone and wood.
 Feudal family crests (家紋, kamon) are installed throughout the architecture of the building, signifying the various lords that inhabited the castle throughout its history.

 The specific style of the castle is a hirayama (平山城 flat hilltop).
 Two castles that were built during the same time and shared many of the architectural features are Matsuyama Castle (Iyo) and Tsuyama Castle.

 The Himeji Castle complex is located in the centre of Himeji, Hyōgo on top of a hill called Himeyama, which is 45.6 m above sea level.
 The castle complex comprises a network of 83 buildings such as storehouses, gates, corridors, and turrets (櫓, yagura).
 Of these 83 buildings, 74 are designated as Important Cultural Assets: 11 corridors, 16 turrets, 15 gates, and 32 earthen walls.
 The highest walls in the castle complex have a height of 26 m.
 Joining the castle complex is Kōko-en (好古園), a Japanese garden created in 1992 to commemorate Himeji city's 100th anniversary.

 From east to west, the Himeji Castle complex has a length of 950 to 1,600 m, and from north to south, it has a length of 900 to 1,700 m.
 The castle complex has a circumference of 4200 m.
 It covers an area of 233 hectares (2,330,000 m2 or 576 acres), making it roughly 50 times as large as the Tokyo Dome or 60 times as large as Koshien Stadium.

 The main keep (大天守, daitenshu) at the center of the complex is 46.4 m high, standing 92 m above sea level.
 Together with the main keep, three smaller subsidiary keeps (小天守, kotenshu) form a cluster of towers.
 Externally, the keep appears to have five floors, because the second and third floors from the top appear to be a single floor; however, it actually has six floors and a basement.
-The basement of the main keep has an area of 385 m2, and its interior contains special facilities that are not seen in other castles, including lavatories, a drain board, and a kitchen corridor.
+The basement of the main keep has an area of 385 m2, and its interior contains special facilities that are not seen in other keeps, including lavatories, a drain board, and a kitchen corridor.

 The main keep has two pillars, with one standing in the east and one standing in the west.
 The east pillar, which has a base diameter of 97 cm, was originally a single fir tree, but it has since been mostly replaced.